khangich/machine-learning-interview/course.md

 ## Frequently asked questions (MUST read before subscribe)
+- Who should NOT subscribe to this course?
+New grad, people applied for data scientist, research scientist, software engineer positions.
+People will have onsite interview tomorrow or 1 year from now.
 - Do you guarantee the sytem design is good enough for me to get a job?
 No.
 - Did you copy the solution from the internet?
 No.
 - Is this your own solution?
 No. Solutions are based on actual production and well-known published papers.